Statistical determinism in non-Lipschitz dynamical systems: Definition of regularized solutions

-Here the asterisk denotes the image (pushforward) of the measure $\mu^\nu_{esc}(\bx)$ by the flow $\mathrm{\Phi}^t$ of system (\ref{ODEb}).
-Similarly to (\ref{eqRR_5}), the solution is now defined at all times except for a short interval $[t_{ent}^\nu,t_{esc}^\nu]$ vanishing as $\nu\searrow 0$.
-Knowing the solution in this interval is unimportant for our study.
-Finally, we give the definition for the concept of \textit{spontaneous stochasticity} in the inviscid limit.
+where the asterisk denotes the push-forward of measure $\mu^\nu_\esc$ by the flow $\mathrm{\Phi}^t$ of original singular system \eqref{ODEa}--\eqref{ODEb}.
+Similarly to (\ref{eqRR_5}), the solution is now defined at all times except for a short interval $(t_\ent^\nu,t_\esc^\nu)$ vanishing as $\nu\searrow 0$.